 The Patrol function is under the direction of Patrol Commander.
-32 officers, divided among four squads, patrol Colerain Township on 12-hour shifts.
+Our officers, divided among four squads, patrol Colerain Township on 12-hour shifts.
 Officers are supervised by Patrol Sergeants and designated Officers in Charge.
 The Patrol Commander monitors beat activity and makes necessary changes to provide adequate service.
-In 2012, we reduced the beat structure from six beats down to five.

 The Colerain Police Department utilizes a “problem-solving philosophy” to address the needs of the community.

-In 2016, the patrol officers responded to 50,800 calls for service which include dispatches from the Hamilton County Communications Center as well as from the Colerain Police Department.
+On average, the patrol officers responded to 40,000 to 50,000 calls for service which include dispatches from the Hamilton County Communications Center as well as from the Colerain Police Department.
 If a resident calls directly to the police department there is no dispatch cost to the department because the dispatch comes from the in-house computer.
-If a resident calls the Hamilton County Dispatch Center the cost is $15 per call which is billed to the Police Department.
+If a resident calls the Hamilton County Dispatch Center the cost is $5 per call which is billed to the Police Department.